Application process is closed

 - APPLICATION AND SUBMISSION INFORMATION

-The VAU Public Affairs Section will accept proposals from now through July 31, 2023.
+The VAU Public Affairs Section will accept proposals from now through [Note: All funds have been expended.
+Application process is closed.].
 PAS will accept proposals throughout the year and will review Statements of Interest monthly, with responses sent out by the end of the month.
 Grant panels will meet quarterly to review proposals selected for broader consideration.
 All application materials must be submitted via https://loginprod.colfuturo.org/Colfuturo-Login/login.xhtml?idPatrocinador=30&idPlataforma=R&hash=78766a62333059525159684848414d77752f642f66413d3d&idPatrocinadorPLIC=72 .

 All SOIs should ensure that the following requirements are met: